What to Do When SSRIs Don’t Work

 In contrast to antidepressant medications, TMS has milder and only brief side effects.
 Newer TMS protocols also provide a faster-acting solution, with many patients experiencing significant symptom reduction or complete relief after just one week of treatment.

-At our Utah-based clinic, Cognitive FX, we follow the newly FDA-approved SAINT protocol of TMS.
+At our Utah-based clinic, Cognitive FX, we offer a close alternative to the newly FDA-approved and revolutionary SAINT™ protocol of TMS.
 Of all the types of TMS available, this is the most targeted, safe, and effective protocol for patients with treatment-resistant depression.
-Currently, less than ten clinics in the U.S. offer this treatment.

 A comparison of remission rates for rTMS/iTBS, electroconvulsive therapy (ECT), and SAINT-iTBS.